 Opening Doors to Madison County History

 The Madison County Historical Society (MCHS) is dedicated to preserving the history of Madison County, Illinois, for the purpose of understanding its people, culture, and community.
-Our mission of “Opening Doors to Madison County History” means we seek to understand our achievements and triumphs, as well as our tragedies and failures.
+Our mission of “Opening Doors to Madison County History” means we seek to understand our community achievements and triumphs, as well as our tragedies and failures.
 We pursue this knowledge inclusively for all the people in our community, while being sensitive to how the forces of race, gender, national origin, and class have shaped our history.

 The Madison County Historical Society is a 501(c)(3) charitable organization.